nodebits/nodebits.org/articles/linux-joystick.markdown

       __u8 number;    /* axis/button number */
     };

-Clearly this is meant for C programmers, but using this information from a node program isn't hard.
+Clearly this is meant for C programmers, but using this information from a NodeJS program isn't hard.
 We have to calculate the `sizeof(struct js_event)` by hand.
 It's 8 bytes.
 And we don't want to use a blocking read, but luckilly a non-blocking read works fine too.

 Let's write a small program that constantly reads 8 byte chunks from the file.